 Availability: ACCELQ Release 5.0

-You need to provide URL, Username, password, and Subscription Object ID to establish a connection with Rally Cloud.
+You need to provide URL, Username, password or API key, and Subscription Object ID to establish a connection with Rally Cloud.
 You can extract the Subscription Object ID as follows:

 - Login to Rally with your existing credentials

 - In a new browser tab, open the following URL https://rally1.rallydev.com/slm/webservice/v2.0/subscription

 - A JSON object will be displayed, look for the following property.
 Your Subscription ID is the number after "subscription/"

 You can create an API Key on Rally from here https://rally1.rallydev.com/login/accounts/index.html#/keys

 Establishing Traceability in ACCELQ

 Once the integration is set up, you can start establising traceability from ACCELQ use cases.